christopher-k-c/SEI-64_PROJECT_FOUR_FRONT-END/README.md

 * Authorisation was implemented, limiting CUD Operations to authenticated users and widening the scope of CUD operations for Seller Users.

+* A MERN-Stack application hosted on Heroku.
+* Built a stylised front-end utilising React which is served information from the backend via AJAX.
+* Using JWT we implemented token-based authentication, allowing the user to sign up, sign in and sign out.
+* Authorisation was implemented, limiting CUD Operations to authenticated users and widening the scope of CUD operations for Seller Users.